About

 Speech

-can create speech from text, transcribe audio to text, or translate
+that can create speech from text, transcribe audio to text, or

-audio to text (usually English).
-The following example uses the OpenAI provider
+translate audio to text (usually English).
+The following example uses

 #!/usr/bin/env ruby